romaintilhac/percolation-diffusion/README.md

 - An input file (_input.xlsx_) which includes solid, liquid and normalization compositions, and a set of partition and diffusion coefficients for the main mantle minerals
 - A user file (_initializeAdhoc.m_) to load the inputs and set the different percolation-diffusion parameters
 - A _utils_ folder that contains all the required dependencies
 - An _output_ folder where the models results are saved.
-This folder currently contains the pre-run model results necessary to reproduce the outputs shown in Tilhac et al. (currently under review)
+This folder currently contains the pre-run model results necessary to reproduce the outputs shown in Tilhac _et al_. (currently under review)
 - An additional code (_plotting.m_) to generate plots similar to the figures shown in Tilhac _et al_.

 ## Instructions & user changes